Taney Court: Membership

 Taney was appointed Chief Justice by President Andrew Jackson, who filled a vacancy caused by the death of Chief Justice John Marshall in 1835.
 Jackson had previously nominated Taney to fill a vacancy caused by the retirement of Gabriel Duvall, but Taney's appointment for that seat was not voted on by the Senate.
 Duvall's seat was instead filled by Philip P. Barbour in 1836.
 After the confirmation of Barbour, the Taney Court consisted of Taney, Barbour, and five Associate Justices from the Marshall Court: Joseph Story, Smith Thompson, John McLean, Henry Baldwin, and James Moore Wayne.
 Jackson appointed John Catron to the bench in 1837 after Congress increased the size of the Supreme Court to nine seats.
-The same year, President Martin Van Buren filled the other newly created seat with the appointment John McKinley.
+The same year, President Martin Van Buren filled the other newly created seat with the appointment of John McKinley.
 Van Buren also appointed Peter Vivian Daniel in 1841 after the death of Barbour.
 Thompson died in 1843, but President John Tyler was unsuccessful in his attempts to fill the seat.
 However, Tyler was able to nominate Samuel Nelson right before leaving office, and soon after, President James K. Polk successfully nominated Levi Woodbury a short time after taking office, replacing Thompson and Story.
 Polk also appointed Robert Cooper Grier, replacing Baldwin; the vacancy caused by Baldwin's death is the longest in Supreme Court history.

 Millard Fillmore appointed Benjamin Curtis to replace Woodbury in 1851; Curtis is the only Whig-appointed Justice in American history and is the last justice who was not appointed by a member of the Democratic or Republican parties.
 President Franklin Pierce appointed John Archibald Campbell in 1853, replacing McKinley.
 Curtis resigned from the court following the 1857 Dred Scott decision, and President James Buchanan appointed Nathan Clifford as his replacement.
 At the start of the Civil War, Campbell resigned from the court to serve as a Confederate official.
 McLean and Daniel also died around the same time.
 In 1862, President Abraham Lincoln appointed Noah Haynes Swayne (the first Republican-appointed justice in history), Samuel Freeman Miller, David Davis to replace them.
 Lincoln also appointed Stephen Johnson Field to a newly created seat.
 Taney died in 1864, and Lincoln appointed Salmon P. Chase as the new Chief Justice.
 The Taney Court is notable for its long vacancies, as the three longest vacancies in court history all occurred during Taney's tenure as Chief Justice.